CSP Header Generator

 Can I enforce the generated header right away?

-Only after the blocker rows are gone and the same policy has been tested in report-only mode or a staged environment.
+Only after blocker rows are gone and the same policy has been tested in report-only mode or a staged environment.
 Enforced delivery blocks violations, so untested pages can break.

 Why does the reporting endpoint require HTTPS?